-When an individual is compelled, manipulated, or coerced into executing a will or trust, it is possible that the will can be contested as invalid.
+When an individual is compelled, manipulated, or coerced into executing a will or trust that distributes their property in an unexpected manner, it is possible that the Will can be contested as invalid.
 Elderly people and those with mental disabilities are particularly vulnerable to undue influence, coercion or duress.
 Unfortunately, sometimes people performing necessary caretaking functions exploit this opportunity to take advantage of a sick or elderly individual.

 New Jersey law presumes that the testator was competent when the will was executed, and the person contesting the will must prove that there was undue influence when the will was executed.
 This type of exploitation can be difficult to prove because in New Jersey.